djjtyn/bookLookUp/README.md

 * Json Response: I had to check that I was receiving a response from the Google Books API which I did by logging the response to the console.
 I then noticed that some of the results were returning undefined so had to create a default value for these response returns.
-I tested this by outputting the response to the site using template literals within a function after coding a bit of code that gave the undefined response returns a custom value and searching for books that I kew had undefined values to check they were returning the default values I had assigned to them if the initial value was undefined.
+I tested this by outputting the response to the site using template literals within a function after coding a bit of code that gave the undefined response returns a custom value and searching for books that I knew had undefined values to check they were returning the default values I had assigned to them if the initial value was undefined.
 ## Bugs
-I encountered a bug on the site that I was unable to fix.
+I encountered a bug on the site that I was able to fix.
 This occured when a user searched for a book and clicked the previous button on the first page of results.
 This led to a bug in the code which.
 I had an cutomised error message to show for when this occured but I resolved this by hiding the previous button on the first page of book results.
 ## Deployment